supershivam503/hactoberfest/README.md

 # Hactoberfest
-Directions for creating a Pull Request
+Directions for creating a Pull Request on GITHUB

 1.Fork the repository.